CleanCodeNinja01/react-router-101/README.md

 * with element in router we need to use JSX but we can use component and give name of component
 * anchor tags in HTML / Link tag in React

+* no matter how big the response object is we can only define the type which properties we need from that response

+1. How we show loader in react router
+2. How to throw error customError from loader
+3. Url Params in contactID